 Our principal executive offices are in the Texas Medical Center in Houston, Texas, under a month-to-month lease.
-This facility consists of approximately 1,000 square feet and accommodates our general and administrative activities.
-Additionally, we lease laboratory space from Johnson & Johnson, JLABS facility located adjacent to our corporate office.
-We do not own any real property.
-We believe that our leased facility is adequate to meet our current needs and that additional facilities will be available on commercially reasonable terms to meet our future needs.
+Currently, this facility consists of approximately 300 square feet and accommodates our general and administrative activities.
+We believe that our leased facility is adequate to meet our current needs.